-I have recently completed writing a book, Inviting the Queen, and am looking for a publisher.
+I have recently published a book, Inviting the Queen.
 Following is a synopsis of what I have written about the Queen Archetype and how this archetype can be invited into the psychic life of today’s midlife woman.

 We now live an average of 30 years longer than women did at the turn of the 20th century—that’s more than one-third of a woman’s life.
 Of course, it is not news that we live longer, are healthier and more educated.
 This alone, seems to call for another archetype to constellate—one that is more active, more involved with the world, more in keeping with the energy of a mature and fully realized woman who is not yet ready to move into the more introverted, introspective life of the Crone.
 This is the Queen Archetype which a woman whose time of being an active Mother has ended can choose to invite into her life.
 A woman who has spent her adult life to date raising a family, caring for her husband, and holding a job that brings income and has the flexibility to allow her to fulfill her other responsibilities, finds that part of her life is at an end.
 Her children are grown, her husband no longer needs as much support as he once did, or is no longer in her life.
 She is no longer living in the realm of the Mother Archetype.